SaschaHeyer/Named-Entity-Recognition/documentation/step-4-custom-prediction-routine.md

 To build our custom prediction routine run the build script located `/routine/build_routine.sh`.
 This will create a `tar.gz` which is required when we deploy our model.

-Naviate to the routine folder `/routine/` and run the following build script:
+Navigate to the routine folder `/routine/` and run the following build script:

 ```bash
 $ sh build_routine.sh